hmenet/TALE/README.md

 # todo :

++ input recphyloxml as upper reconciliation
++ add warning if reading non binary tree or unrooted
 + output additional recphylo
 + possibility for null transfer rate
 + what happen if rooted gene tree